zeid-hub/python-p3-v2-orm-properties/README.md

 ## Evolve `Department` attributes to properties

-We'll start by evolving the `Department` attributes `name` and `location` to be properties, as shown in the code below.
-The setter methods will check for non-empty string values prior to updating the object state:
+We'll start by evolving the `Department` class to add property methods to manage the `name` and `location` attributes, as shown in the code below.
+The setter methods will check for non-empty string values prior to updating the object
+state:

 ```py
 from config import CURSOR, CONN